Stratego: Strategy

-Unlike chess, Stratego is a game of incomplete information.
+Unlike chess, Stratego is a game of imperfect information.
 In addition to calculated sequences of moves, this gives rise to aspects of battle psychology such as concealment, bluffing, lying in wait and guessing.

+There are also strategic and tactical elements in the initial setup of the pieces.
+Stylistic preferences ("aggressive" vs "defensive") also enter into setup.

 Pieces

 Classic pieces

 There are seven immobile pieces – six Bombs and one Flag – and 33 mobile pieces per player.
 They can move to the adjacent square in horizontal or vertical direction, with exception of the Scout, which moves any distance.
 From highest rank to lowest the pieces are: